 Aviation Discussion not updated for amended TAFs.

-entire forecast period.
-Minimum humidities in the 15-30 percent range
+trends.
+Minimum humidities in the 15-35 percent range on Friday and

 .SPOTTER INFORMATION STATEMENT...